Abarim Publications' online Biblical Greek Dictionary

 The derivations of our verb are:

 - Together with the noun κοσμος (kosmos), which commonly denotes the civilized human world rather than the natural world: the noun κοσμοκρατωρ (kosmokrator), which literally means a world-holder.
-This noun occurs in Greek literature as epithet of world-ruling deities, but in the New Testament it obviously denotes someone who holds the world from its divinely ordained freedom and progression.
-It occurs only in plural, in Paul's list of procedural and bureaucratic enemies of the people (Ephesians 6:12).
+This noun occurs in Greek literature as epithet of world-ruling deities, but in New Testament times it denoted the Roman emperor.
+Our word occurs only in Ephesians 6:12, in plural, in Paul's list of procedural and bureaucratic enemies of the people, and in tandem with σκοτος (skotos), meaning darkness, which also refers to Roman rule.

 - Together with πας (pas), meaning all or whole: the familiar noun παντοκρατωρ (pantokrator), literally all-holder, not "all-ruler" (especially not in any imperial way), but rather what was expressed by Paul in Colossians 1:17: "in him all things hold together".